 The most impressive thing about this album is Janelle’s vocal diversity.
 She seems to be able to mimic multiple artists from little MJ’s vocal tone as he sounded in the Jackson 5 to the classy, smooth cadence of Dusty Springfield.
 The sheer amount of talent this girl has leads me to believe that the robot persona isn’t actually an act.
 No human being should be able to deliver such a vocal range.

-This album is off-the-planet.
-Having never heard material by Janelle Monae before and having expected a rather plain pop album, I was blown away by its sound.
-There’s very little I can criticise on this lp other than the confusing storyline.
+Having never heard material by Janelle Monae before and having expected a rather plain pop album, I was blown away by this release.
+There’s very little I can criticise on this LP other than the confusing storyline.
 It’s fast-paced, creative and very fun.
 I suppose it could be argued that there’s too much retro on this album to keep it current.
 Then again, I’d argue the old r&b is far superior to the new.
 Besides, retro seems to be in fashion in these days.
 You only have to look at Daft Punk’s disco vibe, Robin Thicke’s neo-funk and Disclosure's old-skool house style to realise that.★★★★★

 Sunday, 1 September 2013